 (An image of Félix wasn’t easy to track down.
 This one comes from the site valmartin.com and is a bust sculpted in 1936 by an artist named Pigalle.
 It is in the Beaujour Hall in Callas – a venue local people rent for weddings and such.)

 His Wikipedia page lists him as the author of seven books published between 1799 and 1832.
-These books included studies of the treaties of Lunéville and Amiens and, perhaps anticipating Alexis de Toqueville’s more influential work some 20 years later, one entitled An Overview of the United States at the Beginning of the 19th Century.
+These books included studies of the treaties of Lunéville and Amiens and, perhaps anticipating Alexis de Toqueville’s seminal and more influential work some 20 years later, one entitled An Overview of the United States at the Beginning of the 19th Century.

 In addition to his diplomatic work, he held several positions within the domestic French government.
 His early diplomatic service came under the aegis of the nascent First Republic, where he played an important role for a new government struggling to establish its legitimacy.
 The Revolution of 14 July 1789 prompted the downfall of the monarchy but the First Republic wasn’t officially established until 22 September 1792.

 The First Republic lasted until the Coup of 18 Brumaire VII (Brumaire was the second month of the French Republican calendar and VII was the seventh year of the Republic so it would be the equivalent of 9 November 1799.) and the rise of Napoléon Bonarparte.
-During Bonaparte’s reign, M. Feris served successively as secretary and president of the Tribunat in 1803.
+During Bonaparte’s reign, Monsieur Féris served successively as secretary and president of the Tribunat in 1803.
 (The Tribunat was one of the four assemblies set up in France by the Constitution of Year VIII.
 It was a deliberative body that debated laws before passing them along to the Corps législatif for a vote.
 The other two assemblies were the Conseil d’Etat and the Sénat conservateur.)

 Napoléon, of course abdicated his position as emperor in 1814 and, after the 100 days, again in 1815.
 This latter abdication saw the restoration of the Bourbon Dynasty in the person of Louis XVIII.
-In 1818, Louis conferred on him the title of baron and it was then that Louis-Augiste Feris became Félix de Beaujour.
+In 1818, Louis conferred the title of baron and it was then that Louis-Augiste Feris became Félix de Beaujour.

 But even with another revolution to come, his career wasn’t quite done.
-This master of survival and adaptation (and this may have been his greatest skill and achievement) didn’t merely survive the July Revolution of 1830 that placed Louis-Philippe I on the throne, he continued to flourish.
+This master of survival and adaptation (and this may have been his greatest skill and achievement) didn’t merely survive the July Revolution of 1830 that placed Louis-Philippe 1 on the throne, he continued to flourish.
 He was elected deputy of Bouches-du-Rhône in 1831 where he served until 1834 and was made a peer of France in 1835.

 A noteworthy life, yes.
 Whether it was a life worthy of a 20-meter-tall chimney or rather a 20-meter-tall pain du sucre, I will leave for you to decide.